rwaithaka/blightedbuildings/README.md

 Building the Prediction Model:
 The predictor class included the following variables:
- outcome,
+a. outcome,

- PaymentStatus,
+b.
+PaymentStatus,

- ViolationCategory,
+c.
+ViolationCategory,

- Disposition,
+d.
+Disposition,

- AgencyName,
+e.
+AgencyName,

- Building Type Usage
+f.
+Building Type Usage

 Using the neural network library in Caret I was able to check and find out the relevance of the above predictors.
 The attached snapshot is a capture of the accuracy of the Neural Net model training results.
 I believe